-For April, the likelihoods of above- and below-average precipitation are similar.
-For April-May-June as a whole, below-average precipitation is moderately more likely than above-average precipitation.
+For May, below-average precipitation is moderately more likely than above-average precipitation.
+For May-June-July as a whole, belowaverage precipitation is more likely than above-average precipitation.

-The probability that UK-average precipitation for April-May-June will fall into the driest of our five categories is 25% and the probability that it will fall into the wettest of our five categories is around 15% (the 1981-2010 probability for each of these categories is 20%).
+The probability that UK-average precipitation for May-June-July will fall into the driest of our five categories is around 30% and the probability that it will fall into the wettest of our five categories is 10% (the 1981-2010 probability for each of these categories is 20%).